Hamilton Academy

 Governors

-Schools are complex and fast-changing institutions, and it is easy for those engaged with them to get absorbed in day-to-day problems.
+Schools are complex and fast-changing institutions, and it is easy for staff to get absorbed in day-to-day problems.
 It is important that someone can stand apart and observe the overall picture, which is where a governing body comes in.
-To maintain that position it is necessary to have a clear concept of what it is you are meant to be doing.
-Concentrating on the principles keeps things simple and focused.

-The work of a governing body has usually been defined as revolving around three key functions.
-The three core roles apply equally to academies and maintained schools.
-However, in academies the responsibilities belong first to the trust which may delegate them in part or full to the local governing body.
+It is necessary to have a clear concept of what their role is, and the work of a governing body is usually defined as revolving around three key functions.
+The three core roles apply equally to academies and maintained schools; in academies, however, the responsibilities belong first to the trust, which may delegate them in part or full to the local governing body.
 Even where they remain with the trust, the three functions should still provide the framework within which the local governing body operates.

 What are the three core functions?